-Owner builder construction loans are specifically tailored for Australians seeking to build their own home or renovate an existing dwelling.
-These loans differ from traditional mortgages as instead of receiving your loan all at once, the lender releases the loan in stages and pays the builder directly with progress payments.
+Owner-builder construction loans are specifically tailored for people seeking to build their own home or renovate an existing dwelling.
+These types of loans differ from traditional mortgages as instead of receiving the loan amount all at once, the lender releases the loan in stages according to progress on your project.

-As a rule of thumb, generally Australian lenders are conservative when it comes to providing home loans to owner builders.
-This is because of the extra risk of managing a long-term project through to completion as well as a budget.
+As a rule of thumb, Australian lenders can be conservative when it comes to providing home loans to owner-builders.
+This is because of the extra risk associated with lending on a home that hasn't been constructed yet.

 Construction loan stages